 Arrive in Singapore

 Selamat datang!
 Welcome to Singapore!
 If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with the transfer to your hotel.
 Enjoy an afternoon at leisure to acclimate before a welcome briefing later today.
-Tonight, enjoy a Welcome Reception at the legendary Raffles Hotel — birthplace of the Singapore Sling cocktail — and sip a few before joining your fellow travelers for a Welcome Dinner.
+Tonight, enjoy a Welcome Reception at the legendary Raffles Hotel — birthplace of the Singapore Sling cocktail — and sip one before joining your fellow travelers for a Welcome Dinner.

 Explore Singapore's cultural diversity

 Singapore is known by many names, the "Garden City" and the "Lion City" among them, and you’ll get insight into these monikers as you explore the city’s beauty and dynamism today.
 During your full-day guided city tour, you’ll see the historic Parliament House, Supreme Court, City Hall, and Merlion Park — featuring impressive views of Marina Bay and the city’s futuristic architecture.
 Then, delve a little deeper into Singapore’s diverse culture during visits to the Thian Hock Keng Temple, Little India, and the Yong Gallery, which display handcrafted woodcarvings and artworks by Chinese artists.